matsagad/small-protein-gen/writeups/foldingdiff.md

 # FoldingDiff

-This paper [^1] provides a rather elegant way of representing protein backbones: their angles.
-This side-steps the need for working with Cartesian coordinates (in the network at least) and gives us roto-translation equivariance for free.
-Of course, nothing is ever free, and we'll go over some quirks with this modelling approach.
+This paper [^1] provides an elegant way of representing protein backbones: their angles.
+This side-steps the need to work with Cartesian coordinates (in the network at least) and gives us roto-translation equivariance for free.
+Of course, this comes at the expense of some quirks with the modelling approach.

 ## Parameterisation
 Each residue is represented by three dihedral angles ($\psi$, $\phi$, $\omega$) and three bond angles ($\theta_1$, $\theta_2$, $\theta_3$) as described below.
 Note that the bond lengths are assumed fixed.